DohJaeger/Floating-Point-Unit/README.md

   * IF Carry out is 1, the exponent is incremented and the mantissa is shifted & the 24th bit is set to one
 * **Leading zero counter**
   * The number of leading zeros in the above mantissa is counted.
   * Based on the number of zeros, the exponent is decremented to standardize the result.

+# BFloat16 Mult-Add
+Designed a BFolat16 Multiplier and adder unit in Verilog